Search all sites near me now

 The amount of fine sediment suspended in the water is a key factor affecting water clarity.
 High concentrations of suspended sediment can also affect the feeding behaviour of some aquatic organisms (they can’t see their food), affect their ability to breathe (it clogs up their gills), and can reduce the amenity value (it can be less pleasant for people to swim in discoloured water).
 If sediment deposits on the stream bed it can influence habitat and food quantity/quality for aquatic life.
 Suspended fine sediment also often carries phosphorus with it.

-LAWA National River Health State Change Over Time (2013 - 2022)
+LAWA National River Health State Change Over Time (2014 - 2023)

 Clarity (Suspended Fine Sediment)

 Figure 12.
-Changes in attribute bands for clarity (suspended fine sediment) from 2013 - 2022 at the 175 sites where there were enough data to determine a result each year.
+Changes in attribute bands for clarity (suspended fine sediment) from 2014 - 2023 at the 141 sites where there were enough data to determine a result each year.
 The attribute bands take into account the differences in state expected for the four suspended sediment classes in the NPS-FM 2020.
-The location of these monitoring sites and current state attribute band (2022) is shown on the map.
+The location of these monitoring sites and current state attribute band (2023) is shown on the map.

 E. coli is the main type of faecal indicator bacteria monitored in freshwater systems in New Zealand.
 High concentrations of E. coli indicate that there are significant sources of faecal matter upstream – such as stock inputs, runoff, birds, or untreated wastewater discharges.
 High levels of faecal indicator bacteria in river water are a concern as they suggest other harmful bacteria or pathogens may be in the water, which could make us sick.

 E. coli monitoring is conducted at popular swimming sites during the summer as well as year-round regardless of the flow conditions at State of the Environment monitoring sites.
 The data presented here are from the State of the Environment sites only and show that around two-thirds of these sites are scoring poorly and are in the D and E bands.
 This has been a relatively consistent picture over the last 10 years with some indication of a reduction in the proportion of A band sites and an increase in the proportion of D band sites (Figure 13).
-Sites in the D band and E band are typically in lowland areas draining heavily modified catchments.
+Sites in the D and E band are typically in lowland areas draining heavily modified catchments.

-LAWA National River Health State Change Over Time (2013 - 2022)
+LAWA National River Health State Change Over Time (2014 - 2023)

 E. coli

 Figure 13.
-Changes in attribute bands for the faecal indicator bacteria E. coli from 2013 - 2022 at the 363 sites where there were enough data to determine a result each year.
-The location of these monitoring sites and current state attribute band (2022) is shown on the map.
+Changes in attribute bands for the faecal indicator bacteria E. coli from 2014 - 2023 at the 325 sites where there were enough data to determine a result each year.
+The location of these monitoring sites and current state attribute band (2023) is shown on the map.

 River health monitoring and reporting